Ukiah Adult SchoolUkiah Unified School District

 Anatomy and physiology of the reproductive system are reviewed.
 Pregnancy, problems during pregnancy and prenatal care are studied.
 Development of the fetus, labor and delivery, the postpartum, and the neonatal period are included.
 A family centered approach is utilized.

-Students are assigned to hospital labor, delivery, postpartum, and nursery for clinical experience.
+Students may be assigned to hospital labor, delivery, postpartum, and nursery for clinical experience.

 Pediatrics